Last updated Dec 28, 2018

 - Adverse Event – Material Separation (2)

 - Adverse Event – Device Migration

-These cases occurred within the past few months and we expect to see more and more.
-Return to this page periodically for updated Proceed mesh recall information.
+These cases occurred within the last year and we expect to see more reported problems with this mesh.

-Besides delamination, the Proceed patch also has other notable flaws.
-The oxidation manufacturing process mentioned above breaks down the polypropylene material over time.
-Patches will shrink and become brittle inside the patient’s body.
+Proceed Mesh will also shrink and become brittle inside the patient’s body.
 Before long, they tear or break off and migrate inside the body.
-Some patients have undergone repeat operations to remove fragments of the patch.
+Some patients have undergone repeat operations to remove fragments of the mesh.
 Even worse, sometimes the broken pieces are never found!